SenteraLLC/py-image-metadata-parser/README.md

 3) Navigate to **py-image-metadata-parser** and run

         >> pipenv install

+5) Within the top level of the repo, run

+        >> pipenv run pre-commit install

+   This will enforce all commits to adhere to **black** and PEP8 style conventions.

 4) Everything should be properly installed within a pipenv environment.
 To check it is, run